Something went wrong

 Electricity use for home heating in Worcester

-Electric heat pump systems for home heating are more popular in Worcester.
-Since 2019, the number of homes heating with electricity grew from 448,883 to 610,876, a 36% change.
+Electric heat pump systems for home heating are increasing in demand in Worcester.
+Since 2013, the number of homes heating with electricity jumped from 371,400 to 610,876, a 64% change.

 Adoption of solar home heating systems in Worcester

-Solar is the most environmentally friendly of all heating fuels.
+Out of all fuels, solar is the safest for the environment.
 With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Now, 9,580 homes in Worcester are heated with active solar arrays.
-This is a 170% gain from 2019, when 3,549 homes utilized active solar heating.
+Currently, 9,580 homes in Worcester are heated with active solar arrays.
+This is a 569% gain from 2013, when 1,432 homes used active solar heating.

 Worcester County Heating Oil Trends